 Oakwood Cemetery has a section for the Sisters of St. Mary of Namur.

-On October 14, 1888 the cornerstone for a new church building was laid.
+Meanwhile, on October 14, 1888 the cornerstone for a new church building was laid in the 1200 block of Throckmorton Street.
 The new church would stand just a few feet north of the old St. Stanislaus church.
 Among the stone masons working on the building was Andrew Gilchrist.
 The architect again was J. J. Kane.
 Clip is from the October 15 Dallas Morning News.

 Father Guyot, born in 1845, died on August 3, 1907 and is interred in a crypt in the church basement.
 Clip is from the August 3 Telegram.